 Fluoride works through several mechanisms:

-- Remineralization: As mentioned, fluoride helps rebuild weakened enamel.
+- Remineralization: To revisit, fluoride helps rebuild weakened enamel.

 - Inhibition of Bacterial Activity: Fluoride can interfere with the metabolism of bacteria in the mouth, reducing their ability to produce acid.